Vani11aG310/jungle-rails/README.md

 ## Database

+Default database used is PostgreSQL.

 If Rails is complaining about authentication to the database, uncomment the user and password fields from `config/database.yml` in the development and test sections, and replace if necessary the user and password `development` to an existing database user.

 ## Stripe Testing

+Stripes is used to test the checkout page.

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.